JellyRollJunior/outfit-vault/README.md

       - I had never thought about hiding API keys before making this app so I left my google maps API key public and was alerted of the fact by git guardian.
   - Changing database schema halfway through design is a huge pain (THINK IT THROUGH FIRST!)
   - Apps can look great on one device and wonky on another
-      - Solution: I love constraint layout
+      - Solution: stop hard coding view sizes
-          - The once wrongly ignored layout actually had the power to make view sizing on every device relatively equal!
+          - The layout I wrongly ignored actually had the power to make view sizing on every device relatively equal!

 ## Obstacles